Tribometers (Slip Test Meters) Compared

 Drawback: Bulky, heavy, requires 2-minute onsite assembly and skilled operator

-Use: Primary standard for floor slip resistance testing in 49 nations, E303 road testing, and for Sustainable Slip Resistance testing
+Use: Primary standard for floor slip resistance testing in 50 nations, E303-22 floor and road slip resistance testing, and for Sustainable Slip Resistance testing

 Validation for pedestrian traction: Studies by British and Australian government agencies of SlipAlert vs. pendulum

 Advantage: Much smaller, lighter, simpler, more rugged and less costly than pendulum

 Drawback: Needs long path length.
 Also, cart may sometimes veer, bounce or spin, requiring repeating of some runs

 Use: Surrogate where pendulum is not economical.
 Rapid monitoring by minimally trained staff.
 Visual demo.

 Approximate price, USD: $8,995.00 plus charges for annual calibrations